 Decision Making and Market Research

-In this article the authors of the 3rd edition of Market Research in Practice highlight the importance of basing business decisions on fact, rather than anecdotal experience or intuition.
+The authors of the 3rd edition of Market Research in Practice highlight the importance of basing business decisions on fact, rather than anecdotal experience or intuition

 In consumer and business-to-business markets, the decisions that research is used to guide tend to be similar.
 Whether the product is soap powder or servo motors, research could cover subjects such as the product specification and its relation to consumer needs and requirements, branding, pricing, distribution methods, advertising support, market definition and segmentation, forecast sales levels and so on.
 Each of these decisions requires information from the market to reduce business risk.